EpsilonHeap/EpsilonHeap.github.io/posts/application-of-machine-learning-in-quantitative-finance/index.md

 ## Regularization

 Regularization can be interpreted in several ways.
 A useful view is that regularization is used to distinguish 'noise' from 'signal' with regards to the weights parameterizing a family of models under consideration.
 'Signal' weights should be much larger than 'noise' weights.
 Something like regularization is needed for trading features.
-In addition to reducing the 'noise' associated with an alpha, parsimonious models are more robust and generalizes better.
+In addition to reducing the 'noise' associated with an alpha, parsimonious models are more robust and generalize better.

 ## Boosting